PHYSICIAN, HERBALIST, MIDWIFE

 Dear women near and far — Dr. Aviva Romm is THE woman you want to go to for any and all of you and your child's (or future child's) health wants and needs.
 The knowledge and inherent wisdom of this woman is healing and endlessly comforting in all the ways that a doctor should be.
 Midwife, MD, trained herbalist, wellness advocate, ecologist, and mother of four herself, Dr. Aviva is a total leader in the health care revolution to transform the current medical system and help women feel GOOD again.
 In fact, Dr. Aviva's mission is so aligned with that of Sakara's that she is one of the very first members on our Sakara council - a list of highly curated wellness gurus who guide Sakara and help her transform more lives around the world.
-Read below to start your transformation.
+Romm continues to serve as inspiration in so many ways (her protocol for elimination diets is the model for Sakara's Level II Detox), and our one advice to you?
+Read on, to start your own transformation.

 What has the journey been like to opening your practice?

 I’m a New York City inner-city housing project kid, believe it or not.
 I grew up with a single mom and was always very academically capable.
 I remember one year, she got into a health kick and made soy bread, which was just a bread made with soy flour — it was so bad.
 She didn't have a lot of time to cook, so I pretty much had a Standard American Diet childhood.
 Fast food had became really popular at that time.